1. POLICY STATEMENT

 Data is information which is stored electronically, on a computer or in certain paper-based filing systems.

 Data subjects for the purpose of this policy include all living individuals about whom we hold personal data.
-A data subject need not be an Irish National or resident.
 All data subjects have legal rights in relation to their personal information.

 Data Controllers are the people or organisations who determine the purposes for which, and the manner in which any personal data is processed.
 They are responsible for establishing practices and policies in line with the Acts.
 Flogas is the data controller of all personal data used in our business for our own commercial purposes.